EwanBurnett/ewanburnett.github.io/_posts/2021-08-19-DX11-First-Triangle.md

 I've learned a lot from this project so far - Hundreds of things are happening even for something so simple!
 And I don't think i've ever been so relieved to see a simple triangle on the screen.
 Next step: A 3D Box!

 Thanks for reading!

-(
-The Demo for this project can be found [here](https://github.com/EwanBurnett/ewanburnett.github.io/blob/c04900621cc99262d97a59ec8b18a17a61a32855/Resources/DX11-Triangle-Demo.zip), and the source code can be found on my [Github](https://github.com/EwanBurnett/DirectX-11-Practice/tree/50f9231dff9bfa18e06bbf79b19a8be96df43d8c).
-This isn't using a standard framework yet, so future demos' source may differ.)
+The Demo for this project can be found [here](https://github.com/EwanBurnett/DirectX-11-Practice/releases/tag/v0.5.0), and the source code can be found on my [Github](https://github.com/EwanBurnett/DirectX-11-Practice/tree/Drawing).